digitalmatefr/AndroidViewLifecycle/README.md

 ```

 ### View Lifecycle
-Listen or execute when a View lifecycle state occured
+Listen or execute when a View lifecycle state occurred

 - Invoke the given action every time the view becomes resumed